VisualComposer/builder/readme.txt

 == Description ==

-**Visual Composer Website Builder** is an intuitive **drag and drop Frontend editor** that gives you powerful tools and assets to create a WordPress website.
-No coding!
+Visual Composer is the best drag and drop frontend editor that gives you design tools of **WordPress page builder & website builder** (premium) to create a business site, portfolio, landing page, or blog.
+No coding required!

-**It's a brand new Visual Composer made entirely from scratch!** No more [shortcodes] hell, content locking, or performance compromises.
-Instead, you get a fast, powerful, and easy-to-use website builder that gives you tools to create any kind of website.
+It's a brand new website builder - made from scratch!
+No [shortcodes], no content locking, or performance issues.
+You get a powerful editor of superb performance to create any page layout you need.

-**[Visual Composer Free](https://visualcomposer.com/download/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-free-text-link)** contains everything that you need to create a simple website.
-It is the most powerful free version page builder on the market with 40+ ready-made elements and templates, as well as mighty design options.

-https://youtu.be/T4c--KVXXbg

-**[Visual Composer Premium](https://visualcomposer.com/pricing/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=gopremium&utm_content=visual-composer-premium-text-link)** unlocks even more tools and functionality stored in the [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-hub-text-link) - a cloud library that makes sure your website stays lightweight and clean.

-Premium gives you a **500+ Elements**, **Templates**, **Addons**, **Integrations**, and powerful **Design Options**.

 See it for yourself!
 Try **[Visual Composer DEMO](https://demo.visualcomposer.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-demo-text-link)**, make a page while playing, and get an idea of the easy-to-use interface.

+https://youtu.be/T4c--KVXXbg

+Visual Composer is a free, fast, and SEO-friendly builder - all you need to create a website.
+More than that, it is the most feature-rich free page builder on the market with 40+ free elements, 10+ free landing page templates, and mighty design options with background and parallax effects.

+With an easy-to-use live editor, you can create any type of WordPress site - personal site, business website, portfolio, landing page, blog, online store - you name it.
+Plus, you can always apply Visual Composer to your existing website.
+Yes, Visual Composer recognizes and works with your existing content.

 **TRUE DRAG & DROP WEBSITE BUILDER**